arungupta3810/DraftJsEditor/README.md

-Steps to run this project locally -
+## Steps to Run This Project Locally

-Optional Step -
+### Prerequisites
-nvm use 14.17.1 (Recommended nvm version is 14.17.1)
+- Ensure you have Node.js installed.
+Recommended version is 14.17.1.
+You can use `nvm` to manage Node.js versions.

-Step 1 -
+### Optional Step
-Open this project in your code editor.
+- Run `nvm use 14.17.1` to switch to the recommended Node.js version.

-Step 2 -
+### Steps
-Run command npm i
+1. Open this project in your code editor.
-Step 3 -
+2. Run the command `npm install` to install dependencies.
-Run command npm start
+3. Run the command `npm start` to start the project.